graphql-rust/graphql-client/README.md

 - Precise types for query variables and responses
 - Supports GraphQL fragments, objects, unions, inputs, enums, custom scalars and input objects
 - Works in the browser (WebAssembly)
+- Subscriptions support (serialization-deserialization only at the moment)

 ## Getting started